 Listening builds customer confidence and ensures your team gathers the right information efficiently.
 It also equips service technicians with detailed and accurate information to help them do their job better.

 Demonstrate Empathy to Build Rapport

 You’ve already built trust by listening, now build rapport with empathy.
 When a customer says they have no hot water, or their AC hasn’t worked all month, or their roof is leaking, acknowledge their pain.
 When they express stress, concern, frustration or anger about their situation, react.
 A simple empathetic comment in response to their problem shows you’re listening and makes a connection on a personal level.

-After carefully listening and empathizing, CSRs now have permission to communicate about your services.
+After carefully listening and empathizing during the phone call, CSRs now have permission to communicate about your services.
 Once customers feel a connection with the other human on the phone, they’re willing to hear about your business and how it can solve their needs.

 Communicate to Set Expectations

 In the words of Dr. Stephen R. Covey, author of the popular book The 7 Habits of Highly Effective People, “Seek first to understand, then to be understood."

 Communication is your key moment to maximize value.
 This is when CSRs should share why your company is the best choice.
 And if they’ve listened to the customer and empathized with their pain, the value can be tailored to meet their immediate needs.

 What sets you apart from the competition?
 What do your techs bring to the table that others don’t?
 This is where your unique value exists.
 CSRs should never discuss scheduling or price until the customer sees value in the solution you provide.

 Beyond building value, what can the customer expect on the day of the appointment?
 Assume customers have never hired a service provider in your industry.
 Even if they have, they don’t know how your company runs.